davep/textual-mandelbrot/README.md

 ## Introduction

-This packages provides a simple Mandelbrot set widget that can be used in [Textual](https://textual.textualize.io/) applications, and also provides an application that can be used to explore the classic Mandelbrot set in the terminal.
+This package provides a simple Mandelbrot set widget that can be used in [Textual](https://textual.textualize.io/) applications, and also provides an application that can be used to explore the classic Mandelbrot set in the terminal.